 - For a list of remaining great houses in Jamaica see the Heritage Trust website.

-- Greenwood Great House visitor information can be found on here.
+- Greenwood Great House visitor information can be found here.

 - Find a comprehensive resource on Jamaica’s great houses in this blog: The Last Great Great House.

-If you have an appreciation for history, architecture, antiques and/or interiors, then Greenwood Great House is an absolute must-do for your Jamaica itinerary.
-This great home may have a low profile, but I assure you it is no less great.
+If you have an appreciation for history, architecture and/or antiques then Greenwood Great House will make a great addition to your Jamaica itinerary.
+This home may have a low profile, but I assure you it is no less great.
+The property and its treasures tell important stories about Jamaica’s past that should not be missed.

 Peace, love & inspiring travels,